 Feeling overwhelmed by the sheer volume of dense, conflicting information out there about the Common Core State Standards (CCSS)?
 You're not alone.
 Connecting with other educators is often a great way to uncover useful CCSS information, tools, and resources.
-Consider sharing your voice in online communities: on Twitter (#CCSS or #CommonCore), on Pinterest (Edutopia's Common Core pinboard is one place to start), or in Edutopia's community discussions about the Common Core.
+Consider sharing your voice in online communities: on Twitter (#CCSS or #CommonCore), or Pinterest (Edutopia's Common Core pinboard is one place to start).
 If you'd like even more help making sense of the initiative, here's Edutopia's guide to other organizations that offer valuable resources.

 Debate and controversy continue over the CCSS and associated changes to assessments.
 Some supporters argue a common set of rigorous national standards will transform American education, prepare students for college and careers, and allow our nation to maintain international competitiveness.
 Some opponents assert the standards represent a flawed, untested, “one-size-fits-all” approach -- an overreach into matters best left up to local control.
 Lawmakers in several states have introduced bills revisiting the decision to adopt the CCSS in the first place.
 In 2013, the general public was mostly left out of this debate; however, more recent polls have found that public awareness of the standards has grown.
 For more about two 2014 polls and what they suggested about shifts in public awareness and opinion, read A Tale of Two Polls, from NPR.